cortexlabs/cortex/docs/cluster/config.md

 # The AWS region Cortex will use
 export CORTEX_REGION="us-west-2"

-# The AWS zones Cortex will use
+# The AWS zones Cortex will use (e.g. "us-east-1a,us-east-1b")
 export CORTEX_ZONES=""

 # The name of the EKS cluster Cortex will use